• Skip to main content

 There are two parts to a lemon bar – a crust layer and a lemon layer.

-The first thing you need to do is make the crust layer, and for the best lemon bars that means a shortbread crust.
+The first thing you need to do is make the crust layer, and for the best bars that means a shortbread crust.

 Combine the butter, powdered sugar, and all-purpose flour to form a soft, crumbly dough.
 Then pat your shortbread crust into a 9×13 pan lined with baking parchment (it makes it easier to remove the bars after they are baked).